LorenzoBlas/Binary_Classification_nlp/README.md

 ## Performance

 The model typically achieves an accuracy of around 88% on the test dataset after training for a few epochs.
 The exact performance may vary depending on the training parameters and the random initialization of the model.
 Overfitting is a common issue, so monitoring the validation loss and adjusting the number of epochs is crucial.

-## Addressing CUDA and Qt Issues (Troubleshooting)

-When running the script, you might encounter CUDA or Qt-related issues:

-*   **CUDA:** If you receive errors indicating that CUDA drivers are not found or that cuDNN/cuFFT/cuBLAS cannot be registered, ensure that you have installed the appropriate NVIDIA drivers and that your TensorFlow version is compatible with your CUDA installation.
-*   **Qt:** Errors related to the Qt platform plugin "xcb" can be resolved by installing the necessary Qt dependencies (e.g., `libxcb-xinerama0`).
-If problems persist, try changing the Matplotlib backend.

-## Contributing

-Contributions to this project are welcome!
-Feel free to submit pull requests with improvements, bug fixes, or new features.

-## License

-This project is licensed under the [MIT License](LICENSE).